 Information should be comprehensive and detailed to help consumers in their purchase decisions (Moussa and Touzahni, 2008).
 If trustworthy information is available, effectiveness of quality label related expenses can be increased significantly.
-Trustworthiness is especially important in the case of attributes that cannot easily be assessed like, method of production or ingredients.
-This is considered to be the core function of quality labels: communicating quality related information that cannot immediately be evaluated by consumers (Grunert et al., 2001).
+Trustworthiness is especially important in the case of attributes that cannot easily be assessed like method of production or product ingredients.
+This is considered to be the core function of quality labels: communicating quality related information that cannot immediately be evaluated by consumers (Grunert et al., 2002).
 Of course, this does not imply that all consumers will actively search for quality related information.
-Therefore, it is especially interesting to learn more about the type of consumers who are interested in label related information and where they are usually looking for this information.
+Therefore, it is especially interesting to learn more about the type of consumers, who are interested in label related information and where they are usually looking for this information.

-3 Methods and Survey
+3 Methods and survey

-To get more insights into information behavior and needs of consumers in view of the AMA Quality Seal covering the Austrian population we decided to conduct an Austria wide survey by use of a consumer tracking panel.
+To get more insights into information behavior and needs of consumers in view of quality labels and covering the Austrian population, we decided to conduct an Austria wide survey by use of consumer tracking panel data.
 By doing so we can guarantee that the results are transferable to the Austrian population.
-In total, the consumer tracking panel of the AMA consists of 2 800 households representing the food markets' consumer side.
+In total, the consumer tracking panel consists of 2800 households representing the food markets' consumer side.
 All of them were contacted by means of a questionnaire.
-The bases of this questionnaire were a comprehensive literature review and a qualitative focus group.
-The questionnaire contained questions referring to:
+The basis of this questionnaire are a comprehensive literature review and a qualitative focus group.
+The questionnaire contained questions covering the following points:

-- Importance of attributes when buying food (price, method of production, Austrian provenance, social and ecological parameters, genetically modified organism, etc.) - Information sources consumers generally use when searching information about food (Internet, social media, peer groups, etc.) and how often they use these sources - Trust in quality labels in general - Knowledge about the AMA Quality Seal (in general) and attitudes towards the label - Information sources consumers use when searching information about AMA Quality Seal, inclusive of evaluation of these sources - Frequency of use of these information sources - Reasons for not using information sources (not interested, already informed, not trustworthy, etc.) - Information sources consumers would like to use - Kind of information consumers would prefer (animal husbandry, feeding, traceability of products with AMA Quality Seal, quality controls, etc.)
+- Importance of attributes when buying food (price, method of production, Austrian provenance, social and ecological parameters, genetically modified organism, etc.) - Information sources consumers generally use when searching information about food (Internet, social media, peer groups, etc.) and how often they use these sources - Trust in quality labels in general - Knowledge about the AMA Seal (in general) and attitudes towards the quality label - Information sources consumers use when searching information about AMA Seal, inclusive an evaluation of these sources - Frequency of use of information sources - Reasons for not using information sources (not interested, already informed, not trustworthy, etc.) - Information sources consumers would like to use - Kind of information consumers would prefer (animal husbandry, feeding, traceability of products carrying the quality label, quality controls, etc.)

-Out of the qualitative results of the focus group and the comprehensive literature review, we assumed that there is a group of consumers that are interested to learn more about food in general and, more specifically, about the AMA Quality Seal.
+Out of the qualitative results of the focus group and the comprehensive literature review, we assumed that there is a group of consumers that are interested to learn more about food in general and, more specifically, about the AMA Seal.
 Furthermore, we assumed that this group is already actively searching out food related information using different information sources.
 Depending on their degree of involvement, they will expect (more general or even detailed) information about the quality label and they will prefer certain communication channels.
 If we succeed in identifying this group of consumers, user based information can be generated and will help to provide information that meets the information needs of consumers.
 This implies that there is a section of consumers, that are not and were not interested in quality label related information.
 As we have no knowledge about these consumers, the main goal of the study was to identify clusters of consumers with homogeneous information needs.